 Subscription Billing Software and Platforms

-There are two main types of subscription billing software you should be familiar with: on-site and Software as a Service (SaaS).
+There are two main types of subscription management software you should be familiar with: on-site and Software as a Service (SaaS).

 On-site billing software is installed and controlled by employees of your business.
 This is the traditional model and is becoming less popular with eCommerce businesses because it requires training and dedicated employees to manage it.